AlCalzone/node-tradfri-client/README.md

     }
 }
 ```
+If you have [automatic reconnection](#automatically-watching-the-connection-and-reconnecting) enabled, this method can retry for a long time before resolving or rejecting, depending on the configuration.

 **NOTE:** As of v0.6.0, this no longer resolves with `false` if the connection was unsuccessful.
 Instead, it throws (or rejects with) a `TradfriError` which contains details about why the connection failed.

 ### Pinging the gateway